 Subject Statement of Intent Religious Education

 Holy Rosary RC Primary School is a Roman Catholic Voluntary Aided School.
 It is part of a network of schools provided by the Salford Diocese and maintained by Oldham Local Authority.
-At Holy Rosary we work extremely closely with the catholic family of schools Oldham schools, this family is called CFOS (Catholic Federation of Oldham Schools).
-The school was built by and is supported by practising Catholics.
+At Holy Rosary we work extremely closely with the catholic family of Oldham schools, this family is called CFOS (Catholic Federation of Oldham Schools).
+The school was built by and is supported by practicing Catholics.
 At Holy Rosary we believe that the strong Catholic links to the Diocese and CFOS are an extremely important way of supporting and developing our Catholic family.

 We believe that Religious Education is not just a lesson with a start and end time.
 It is our whole way of life and can be seen in all that we do and are.
 At Holy Rosary we are all God’s missionary disciples with Jesus at the heart of all that we do.